antopalla02/SE4A_LucaOlmo_AntonioPalladino_FrancescaPensotti/RASD/RASD.md

 Two sequence diagrams are included, corresponding to the two scenarios in which the interaction between the actors and the system involves multiple steps and side effects that are not immediately visible from the text of Sec.
 2.1: the publication of a project with the cascading update of the suggested rankings (S2), and the acceptance of a proposal with the atomic transition and the cascade of rejection notifications (S4).

-The remaining scenarios — S1 (registration), S3 (single-actor proposal submission), S5 (review submission), S6 (manual search) — are not depicted as sequence diagrams: each of them consists of a single round-trip between an actor and the system, with no propagation of effects to third parties, and the textual description in Sec.
+The remaining scenarios — S1 (registration), S3 (single-actor proposal submission), S5 (review submission), S6 (manual search), S7 (project metadata edit) — are not depicted as sequence diagrams: each of them consists of a single round-trip between an actor and the system, with no propagation of effects to third parties, and the textual description in Sec.
 2.1 is already self-contained.

 #### 3.1.1 S2 — Project publication and matching